 Paintbrushes are also white, pink, yellow and purple.
 As common as they are, it’s impossible to take them for granted, because they change with the available light, so you never know what you’re going to find.
 On a cloudy day, high on a mountain in British Columbia, were alpine versions — one red, one magenta — that glowed in the muted gray light.
 The luminous yellow Alaskan native does the same thing in the long summer twilights.
 I found a red one on fire against the bright rock of a Utah trail, and a chrome yellow one in front of a blackened log in a burned forest.
 A white one shone in the shade at the edge of the woods in Waterton Lakes, and a red one, along a woodland path, glittered in a shaft of sunlight.

-They are everywhere, and irresistible, and interesting, because they’re parasites.
+They are everywhere, irresistibly gorgeous, and fascinating, because they’re parasites.
 They have green leaves on the stem below the bracts, and then a cluster of leaves at the base.
-That means they can photosynthesize, but usually they find a host to help out, often a grass or sagebrush, but it can be other flowers and shrubs, as well.
+That means they can photosynthesize, but usually find a host to help out, often a grass or sagebrush, but it can be other flowers and shrubs, as well.
 They send out haustoria, specialized roots that penetrate the host’s roots, slithering between cells.
 There they find water and nutrients to supplement their own photosynthesizing.

-While we stand enchanted by their vivid and luminous beauty, castillejas are busy.
-The have a lot to do in the two years they live, and have to pack all the nutrition they can into their seeds.
+While we stand enchanted by their vivid and luminous beauty, Castillejas are busy.
+They have a lot to do in the two years they live and have to pack all the nutrition they can into their seeds.
 All to continue to lure hummingbirds, get pollinated, and keep the family line going.
 Of course, they are not ‘thinking’ about all of this, but there is an intelligence at work, and I find that profoundly moving.
-Though our evolutionary ways parted company two billion years ago, we share common ancestors, and still share a quarter of our genes with plants.
+Though our evolutionary ways parted company two billion years ago, we share common ancestors and still share a quarter of our genes with plants.
 What became our prefrontal cortex has its origins in the same rudimentary processing cells that our ancient relatives once shared.

 In order to prosper, all living things have to be able to respond and adapt to the world around them.
 Some people have a hard time calling this intelligence, reserving that trait for the human mind, and perhaps for animals that show signs of operating from more than instinct.
 At the end of his fascinating book, What a Plant Knows, botanist Daniel Chamovitz suggests instead that we think in terms of plants being aware of the world they inhabit.
 But I have no trouble with the word intelligence.
 I like his idea that “‘human’ may be only a flavor, albeit an interesting one, of intelligence.”
 This concept helps open the boundaries we’ve used to set us apart from the rest of creation, a crucial step in the care and preservation of the natural world.